November 3, 2025

 Hearing is technically a part of listening.
 Adding attention and interpretation just takes it a step further.

-You will get nowhere in your personal or professional life if you cannot master listening.
+You will achieve little in your personal or professional life if you cannot master the art of listening.
 Harsh, I know.
 But I don’t make the rules.

 Oddly enough, there is more than one way to listen.
 In fact, there are quite a few.